robinroche/miniworld/README.md

 # miniworld

-A Matlab implementation of H. Bossel's MiniWorld model
+A Matlab implementation of H. Bossel's MiniWorld model.

 ### Licence